Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Exploring the Ruins of Fort Dade on Egmont Key

-We took the first trail into the woods gave us a feeling of being far off-the-beaten-path.
+We took the first trail veering into the woods.
+It gave us a feeling of being far off-the-beaten-path.
 Nature is slowly reclaiming many of the relics of the old fort.
-The 1st building we stumbled on was the torpedo storehouse, one of the first buildings on the island.
+The first building we stumbled on was the torpedo storehouse, one of the first buildings on the island.
 The walls have withstood the ravages of time, although they are being entwined by strangler figs and tree roots.
 We could see the walkway between the cable tank and the mine storage buildings.
 When the Spanish-American War was raging back in the early 1900s, sea-mines were laid between the island and Mullet Key (Fort De Soto) using cables.

-The adjacent old mine casement building once housed a large salt water tank that was used to store mines and cables when they weren’t in use.
+The adjacent old mine casement building once housed a large saltwater tank that was used to store mines and cables when they weren’t in use.
 Approximately 80 electrically controlled mines safeguard the channel into Tampa Bay.
 The mine wharf was used to transport heavy equipment.
 They connected the mine wharf using a narrow-gauge railroad to deliver supplies to the batteries.

-Walk The Historic Batteries of Egmont Key State Park
+Walk the historic batteries of Egmont Key State Park

-Between the burning of the fort by retreating union soldiers and the ravages of time, most of the building are in disrepair.
+Between the burning of the fort by retreating Union soldiers and the ravages of time, most of the building are in disrepair.
 All that remains are the concrete sunken bunkers.
-Three concrete batteries Charles Mellon, Guy Howard and James McIntosh, are on the north end of the island.
+Three concrete batteries — Charles Mellon, Guy Howard and James McIntosh, are on the north end of the island.
 Battery Burchsted and John Page on the south end of the island have been reclaimed by the sea.
-They often referred to coast artillery fortifications built between 1885 and 1905 to as Endicott Period coastal fortifications.
+They often referred to coast artillery fortifications built between 1885 and 1905 as Endicott Period coastal fortifications.

 Mellon Battery Top View-a weekend-getaway-to-beautiful-egmont-key